Obama swoops into Afghanistan on bin Laden death anniversary

 Nearly 3,000 U.S. and NATO soldiers have died during the Afghanistan war since the Taliban rulers were ousted in 2001.

-Obama visited with troops during a stay of roughly six hours in the country and emphasized the demise of al Qaeda leader bin Laden, an event that his re-election campaign has touted as one of his most important achievements in office.
+Obama visited with troops during a stay of roughly six hours in the country and emphasized bin Laden's demise, an event that his re-election campaign has touted as one of his greatest achievements in office.
 Obama left Afghanistan on Air Force One shortly after delivering his speech.

-"Not only were we able to drive al Qaeda out of Afghanistan, but slowly and systematically we have been able to decimate the ranks of al Qaeda, and a year ago we were able to finally bring Osama bin Laden to justice," Obama said to cheers.

 But even as he asserted in his speech that there was a "clear path" to fulfilling the U.S. mission in Afghanistan and made his strongest claim yet that the defeat of al Qaeda was "within reach," he warned of further hardship ahead.